 When Maxence and I went to Japan last year, one of the items I was determined to hunt down and bring back was a bag of shiso seeds to grow my own.

 Shiso (pronounced “she-so”) is the Japanese name for an annual herb called Perilla, which belongs to the mint family.
 Other aliases include beefsteak plant (which makes little sense, if you ask me) or Japanese basil.
-It is used in quite a few Asian cuisines, but I’ve mostly encountered it in Japanese dishes myself.
+It is used in quite a few Asian cuisines, but the shiso recipes I’ve encountered have mostly been for Japanese dishes.

 Shiso comes in green or purple leaves with a slightly prickly texture and pointy, jagged edges, and it has a unique and vibrant taste that I could describe as herbaceous and citrusy.
 Like most leafy herbs, I find it is best used raw, the leaves whole or chiffonaded.